Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 Why aren’t all course evaluations results available?

-Where consent is given, then the numeric results of course evaluations for the previous three academic years are made available to McGill students and academic staff provided that the adequate response rate has been received as follows:
+According to the McGill policy on end-of-course evaluations, the numerical results of course evaluations for the previous five academic years shall be made available to the McGill community provided two conditions are met: an instructor has not objected to access, and an adequate response rate has been received as follows:

 In all cases, written evaluations in the form of comments remain confidential to the Instructor and the Academic Unit Head (or delegates).